solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 LLMs have the limitation that they can use only the data that has been used during their training to generate an answer.
-This means that they don't know anything about the facts that happened after their training process, and they cannot access non-public information (like company data).
+This means that they do not know anything about the facts that happened after their training process, and they cannot access non-public information (like company data).
 This can be overcome through RAG, a technique that augments prompt with external data in the form of chunks of documents,